Under an earn-in agreement with Liberty Silver Corp.

 Trinity Silver is a Tertiary-aged, volcanic-hosted, epithermal deposit of sulfide veins and stockworks with widespread illitic alteration.
 The sulfide mineralogy includes pyrite, galena, sphalerite, arsenopyrite, silver-bearing tetrahedrite, pyrargyrite, and stannite.
-Mineralization is associated with rhyolites and high tin values of up to 0.05% in 5-ft (2 m) drill intervals make this an interesting possible analogue to the major silver deposits in Bolivia.
+Mineralization is associated with rhyolites and high tin values of up to 0.05% in 2 meter (5 foot) drill intervals make this an interesting possible analogue to the major silver deposits in Bolivia.

 The possibility that porphyry copper-style mineralization occurs at depth is suggested by the strength of the illitic alteration, in combination with a crude district-wide zonation that includes a central copper-rich zone, an intermediate base metal-rich zone, and a peripheral silver-rich zone.
 In plan view, only a portion of the concentric zoning pattern has been tested by drilling and a number of vein and porphyry targets exist at depth.